joshuah345/iosjbdetectold/.github/CONTRIBUTING.md

 # Required to work on the build script
 pip install -r ci/requirements.txt
 ```

-Windows users also need `sh`, which can be acquired from Git Bash or busybox.

 # Adding a new bypass/app
 The files to edit are all under `manifests/`: